thabo104/appstore-alexa-docs/_docs_ja/firetv/getting_started/Set Up Your Development Environment/connecting-adb-to-fire-tv-device.md

 {% include content/{{site.language}}/fire/adb.md %}

-## 次のステップ
+## Next Steps

-Amazon Fire TV端末にテスト目的でアプリをインストールして実行する方法については、「[アプリのインストールと実行][installing-and-running-your-app]」を参照してください。
+To install and run your app on a Amazon Fire TV device for testing, see [Installing and Running Your App][installing-and-running-your-app].

 {% include links.html %}